Felix8971/shell-game-pixi/README.md

 htp-server .

-with the browser of your choice go to http://127.0.0.1:8080/ and enjoy
+with the browser of your choice go to http://127.0.0.1:8080/ and enjoy the game

 This was a coding challenge and I coded this game in 6 hours.